Yuviray/SudokuJS/README.md

     * add more games
     * store more game data in the server
 - Waleed Naveed:
+    * add more games
+    * make the interface of the games more appealing
+    * look into app format
 - Nico Maldonado:
     * Add leaderboards for different difficulties in the game.
     * Update the timer to make it pop out more.